partykit/partykit/.changeset/cyan-houses-hope.md

 -  `PartyKit*`-prefixed types are now shortened to `Party*` by dropping the "Kit".
 It's cleaner.
 -  `room.parties` ➡️ `party.context.parties` — Represents the taxonomy and relationship between parties more clearly.

 The old names are deprecated, but will continue to work.
-The old names are decorated with JSDoc `@deprecated` pragmas, so you can easily see which types you should rename,
+The deprecated names are decorated with JSDoc `@deprecated` pragmas, so you can find the types you need to rename.
 ## Breaking changes

 There are no breaking runtime changes.
 Existing PartyKit projects should continue working as expected.